coopiteasy/e-commerce/website_sale_cart_selectable/readme/DESCRIPTION.rst

-This module extends the functionality of the website to improve the control on the button "Add to cart".
-Button "Add to cart" can now be set to be published or not.
+This module allows you to enable or disable the button 'Add to cart' in the e-commerce on a per-product basis.